 The Pelicans Have Landed

-The first official pelican to touch down between the CP Bridge and the weir did so Sunday, April 2, at 6:25 pm, as witnessed by Meewasin's official spotters from the Saskatoon Nature Society.
+The first official pelican to touch down between the CPR Bridge and the weir did so Sunday, April 2, at 6:25 pm, as witnessed by Meewasin's official spotters from the Saskatoon Nature Society.

 Congratulations to Dundurn School Student Jackson Crowder for his guess of April 2, 2017, at 6:00pm.
 On May 4, 2017 at a news conference on the Realty Executives Boardwalk at the Saskatoon Wier, Jackson was presented the first prize Mountain Bike by Realty Executives Sales Manager Terry Butler.